- Learning Communities

 What if I want to change my Learning Community preferences?

-You can simply edit your housing application until May 1st to change your preferences for Learning Communities.
-Editing your housing application does not affect your priority date.
+To change your preferences for Learning Communities prior to May 1st, you can simply edit your housing contract.
+Editing your housing contract does not affect your priority date.
 After May 1st, you can contact us directly or speak to us during your SLU 101 visit.

 Do I have to live in the residence hall where the LC is housed?